NareshPS/doi-ml/README.md

 * common: Techniques like convolution and attention which are used across dataset categories.
 * logistic: Related to setting up ML experiments on various platforms.
 * evolution: Evolution programs.

+## Notable Projects
+* Training the lunar lander in the Open AI Gym.
+The project is located at ''rl/Lunar Lander.ipynb''.